I am a "seasoned" professional. I have been a therapist for over 30 years.

-I am skilled in the areas of grief and bereavement, depression and anxiety, addictions and abuse recovery.
+I am skilled in the areas of grief and bereavement, depression, stress and anxiety I also specialize in addictions and abuse recovery.
 I work with adults and Seniors.
 I also work with individuals who are chronically and/or terminally ill.

 Everyone suffers!
-I can help you understand the causes of your suffering and how to live a life without suffering.
+I can help my clients understand the causes of their suffering and how to live a life without suffering.

-I can help you open your heart, find your voice, and see the beauty in your soul.
+I can help clients open their heart, find their voice, and see the beauty in their soul.

-Clients say say that is am empathetic, compassionate, and supportive.
-I am kind, passionate, and authentic while helping you become mindful and present in your own life.
+Clients say that is am empathetic, genuine, compassionate, and supportive.
+I am passionate, and authentic while helping you become mindful and present in your own life.

-I can help you heal from your story and create a life concurrent with your values.
+I can help my clients heal from their story and create a life concurrent with their values.

 Joan has been caring, attentive, and continued to check in on my well being while I decided on a therapist.
 I’m happy I’ll get to meet with her soon.